 Professor John Wolffe

-John Wolffe is Professor of Religious History at The Open University.
-His research interests include British religious history since the late 18th century.
-More specifically, John is interested in anti-Catholicism, evangelicalism, responses to prominent deaths and other interfaces between religion and nationalism.
+At the time of his appointment as a Fellow, John Wolffe was a Professor of Religious History at The Open University.
+His research interests included British religious history since the late 18th century.
+More specifically, John was interested in anti-Catholicism, evangelicalism, responses to prominent deaths and other interfaces between religion and nationalism.

-John was recently President of the Ecclesiastical History Society and a member of the REF sub-panel for Theology and Religious Studies.
+At the time of his fellowship, John was also President of the Ecclesiastical History Society and a member of the REF sub-panel for Theology and Religious Studies.

-John’s Global Uncertainties Leadership Fellowship is entitled Religion, Martyrdom and Global Uncertainties 1914 – 2014 and explores the interface between ‘religion’ and ‘security’ alongside new research on ideas of martyrdom and sacrificial death, engaging with issues raised by the centenary of the First World War.
+John’s Global Uncertainties Leadership Fellowship, which ran from February 2013 to October 2015 was entitled Religion, Martyrdom and Global Uncertainties 1914 – 2014 and explored the interface between ‘religion’ and ‘security’ alongside new research on ideas of martyrdom and sacrificial death, engaging with issues raised by the centenary of the First World War.

-It examines the development of the concept of martyrdom and sacrificial death in Britain and Ireland since the outbreak of the First World War through archival, library and web-based research on historic sources, including books and pamphlets, newspapers and online databases.
-A series of interviews are also being held with political and religious activists, carried out in partnership with the Belfast-based Institute for Conflict Research, in four contrasting locations in Britain and Ireland, Belfast, Bradford, Dublin and London.
+It examined the development of the concept of martyrdom and sacrificial death in Britain and Ireland since the outbreak of the First World War through archival, library and web-based research on historic sources, including books and pamphlets, newspapers and online databases.
+A series of interviews were also held with political and religious activists, carried out in partnership with the Belfast-based Institute for Conflict Research, in four contrasting locations in Britain and Ireland, Belfast, Bradford, Dublin and London.

-It also aims to explore who, what, why and how we choose to commemorate.
+It also aimed to explore who, what, why and how we choose to commemorate.
 For example, which figures and events in our history should be remembered and why?
 How should they be remembered?